 There are hundreds of interactive exhibits at the Museum of Science and more than 800 different sea species at the New England Aquarium.
-The Boston Children’s Museum is a great place for hands-on discovery and play, and it celebrates diversity with exhibits like “Boston Black,” which aims to encourage a dialogue around race and identity.
+The Boston Children’s Museum is a great place for hands-on discovery and play, and it has a history of celebrating diversity with exhibits like “Boston Black” and the new “You, Me, We,” both with the goal to encourage dialogue around race and identity.
 A visit to the Boston Tea Party Ships and Museum is an interactive way to examine this seminal event, and the Freedom Trail is a walkable path through notable destinations in America’s fight for independence.

 Where to Stay in Boston

 With sweeping views of Boston Harbor and personalized service, the swanky Boston Harbor Hotel is always a hit with families.
 For rock n’ roll lovers or baseball fans, The Verb Hotel showcases authentic music memorabilia in every room and is just s stone’s throw away from Fenway.